ros-controls/roadmap/design_drafts/hardware_status.md

 1.  **Structured, Standards-Based Status:**
     - A fixed set of fields covering \~80% of common hardware needs—machine-readable, reliable, and directly consumable by controllers, watchdogs, automation tools and even for us internally.
     - A collection of status messages, where each message type corresponds to a specific industry standard (e.g., `CANopenState`), providing a machine-readable and reliable format.
-    - A hardware interface populates only the status blocks relevant to it within a single, component-specific message, covering the common hardware needs for controllers, watchdogs, and automation tools.
+    - A hardware interface populates only the status blocks relevant to it within a single, component-specific message, aggregates it into one message, covering the common hardware needs for controllers, watchdogs, and automation tools.

 2.  **Unstructured Status:**
     - A free-form array of key/value diagnostics for everything else—geared toward logs, dashboards, and human inspection only.